-International Samsung Galaxy S III begins receiving Android 4.1.2 update with multi-window featureAlex Wagner - Deputy Managing Editor, News Desk
+International Samsung Galaxy S III begins receiving Android 4.1.2 update with multi-window featureAlex Wagner - Editorial Director of News and Content

 The AT&T version of Samsung's Galaxy S III isn't the only flavor of that handset getting an update this week, as the international model (GT-I9300) has also started receiving its own bump up to a newer version of Android.
 This update brings the global Galaxy S III up to Android 4.1.2 Jelly Bean and, as noted by SamMobile, is currently rolling out to models in Poland.
 While the move from 4.1.1 to 4.1.2 may not seem like much, this update is actually said to pack a number of new features.
 For example, the multi-window feature from the Galaxy Note II has been included, allowing S III owners to run two apps on-screen at the same time.

 Another new feature that the international Galaxy S III is gaining with this Android 4.1.2 update is smart rotation.
 This setting makes the phone recognize the orientation of your face using the front-facing camera and prevents it from rotating in a direction that you don't want it to, like if you're trying to read the device while laying down.
 Along with multi-window and smart rotation, the S III's update packs in Page Buddy, the new Gallery app from the Note II, continuous input support for the Samsung keyboard and both the Paper Artist and Group Cast apps.